faustbrian/cascade/docs/sources.md

----
-title: Sources
-description: Complete guide to all source types in Cascade including CallbackSource, ArraySource, CacheSource, ChainedSource, and NullSource
----

 Sources are providers that can fetch values from different storage locations.
 Cascade includes several built-in source types to cover common use cases.

 ## Source Interface